 - Remember, broken appliances will slow down your treatment!

 Even the most careful patients may occasionally damage their appliances.

 - Loose Band or Bracket.
 Call our office during normal business hours.
 While a tight band actually protects a tooth from decay, a loose band can trap food particles, quickly leading to decay.
 Keep all the parts and bring them in when you come back to our office.

 - Broken Archwire.
-If a main archwire breaks (the one that goes all the way around the outside of your braces), call for an appointment.
+If the main archwire breaks (the one that goes all the way around the outside of your braces) call for an appointment.